2.3 Acceptance Criteria

 3. If a new allegation is received within fifteen (15) working days of the original allegation and is not the same program/subprogram as the original allegation, the SSW may add the new information to the existing report as a second (2nd) incident after it is screened using the certified SDM® tool.
 Only one (1) second (2nd) incident can be attached to an intake.
 A third (3rd) or fourth (4th) incident cannot be added.

-4. Case modification can only occur during the first thirty (30) working days of a CPS investigation.
+4. Case modification can only occur during the first forty-five (45) working days of a CPS investigation.
 Case modifications include adding an individual to a report or adding an additional victim/perpetrator pairing to a report.
-An additional victim/perpetrator pairing can only be added if the allegation on the new pair is directly related to the original incident of reported maltreatment.
+An additional victim/perpetrator pairing can only be added if the allegation on the new pair meets acceptance criteria, and the justification is provided.

-5. DCBS has a Memorandum of Understanding with the Justice and Public Safety Cabinet which gives DCBS permission to investigate allegations of abuse or neglect that occur in Department of Juvenile Justice (DJJ) facilities.
+5. DCBS has a Memorandum of Understanding (MOU) with the Justice and Public Safety Cabinet which permits DCBS permission to investigate allegations of abuse or neglect that occur in Department of Juvenile Justice (DJJ) facilities.

 Procedure

-1. Staff should follow the criteria outlined and defined below to determine if reported allegations meet criteria for investigation.
-The format of this section is designed to help staff view the DCBS acceptance criteria above the corresponding legal rationale for the criteria.
-Corresponding legal authority is listed below each portion of acceptance criteria.
+1. Staff should follow the criteria outlined and defined within the KY SDM® Intake Assessment Manual to determine if reported allegations meet the criteria for investigation.
+Corresponding legal authority is listed for each portion of the acceptance criteria outlined within the SDM® manual.

-2. Please be aware that the items included in the following lists are not all inclusive and may include other acts that the FSOS deems appropriate.
+2. Please be aware that the example items included in the SDM® manual are not all-inclusive and may include other acts that the FSOS deems appropriate.

 Physical Abuse Legal Rationale